-, maintenance workers — including plumbers — experience more injuries and illnesses than nearly any other occupation.
+According to the Bureau of Labor Statistics, maintenance workers — including plumbers — experience more injuries and illnesses than almost any other occupation.
 Fortunately, responsible plumbers can avoid the vast majority of these threats by adhering to plumbing safety tips and using proper protective gear.

 The ongoing threat of the coronavirus has added new safety risks to the profession and new precautions to take to keep yourself, your team, your customers and your family members safe during this time.
 We’ll cover the recommendations from the CDC and OSHA concerning safety precautions during the COVID-19 pandemic.

 We’ve also included recommendations from our super pros on their favorite personal protective equipment (PPE), such as safety glasses and boots.

 But if you’re newer to the industry or looking for a refresher, we recommend reading through our overview of the common hazards and basic safety measures.
 Make sure everything is covered in your operations manual or employee handbook.